wp-plugins/xili-language/readme.txt

 Donate link: http://dev.xiligroup.com/
 Tags: theme,post,plugin,posts,page,category,admin,multilingual,taxonomy,dictionary,.mo file,.po file,localization,widget,language,international
 Requires at least: 2.7
-Tested up to: 2.7.1
+Tested up to: 2.8-RC1
-Stable tag: 0.9.9.5
+Stable tag: 0.9.9.6

 xili-language provides for a multilingual website an automatic selection of language (.mo) in theme according to the language of current post(s).

 == Description ==

-xili-language plugin provides an automatic selection of language in theme according to the language of one post. xili-language use *on the fly* the .mo files present in the theme's folder.
+xili-language plugin provides an automatic selection of language in theme according to the language of displayed post(s). xili-language select *on the fly* the .mo files present in the theme's folder.
 Themes with *localization* can be easily transformed in multilingual site.
 It is dedicaced for theme's creator or webmaster with knowledges in CMS and WP and having tools to create .mo language files.
-The plugin add automatic tools (or links or filters) for sidebar or top menus.
+Through API (hook), the plugin add automatic tools (or links or filters) for sidebar or top menus.
 Categories lists are translated also. xili-language provides also series of functions which can be *hooked* in the functions.php file of the theme that you create i.e. for a multilingual cms like website.
 With **xili-tidy-tags** plugin [here](http://wordpress.org/extend/plugins/xili-tidy-tags/), it is now possible to display sub-selection (cloud) of **tags** according language.
 With [xili-dictionary](http://wordpress.org/extend/plugins/xili-dictionary/) plugin (beta), it is easier to create online via admin UI the files .mo of each languages.

+= 0.9.9.6 =
+add option 'typeone' in default languages list as one example for new multiple list widget.
-= 0.9.9.5 = php doc enhanced, link to modify linked posts in post edit UI

-** 0.9.9.4 ** New widget for recent comments that can subselect those for current language. (a function `xiliml_recent_comments()` is also available if you want to create a template tag with resulting objects array).
+** 0.9.9.5 ** php doc enhanced, link to modify linked posts in post edit UI ** 0.9.9.4 ** New widget for recent comments that can subselect those for current language. (a function `xiliml_recent_comments()` is also available if you want to create a template tag with resulting objects array).
 Sub selection of archives for `wp_get_archives()` with &lang= [see installation notes](http://wordpress.org/extend/plugins/xili-language/installation/).
 If frontpage is a page, select correlated page according language [see Other notes](http://wordpress.org/extend/plugins/xili-language/other_notes/).
 Some issues fixed.
 **0.9.9.3** sub selection of pages for `wp_list_pages()` with &lang=, some fixes (other posts, options when activate,...) and soon [examples](http://dev.xiligroup.com/xili-language/) (how to install selected rss...)
 **0.9.9.2** fixe class of metabox has-right-sidebar for 2.8 - some other admin UI sizing, W3C - improved template-tag default function `xiliml_the_other_posts()` display (if you had hook it in previous version, verify the hook of your functions.php, see php code lines 1314, 1650).
 **NEW: 0.9.9** now provides infos about **text direction** *ltr* ou *rtl* of languages (arabic, hebraic,...) of theme and of each post in loop see note [direction in installation](http://wordpress.org/extend/plugins/xili-language/installation/).
 Soon more infos and demos for designers if multilingual theme.
 Some fixes (thanks to Jacob about QuickEdit UI bug when post update).
 (0.9.9.1 : corrects the error for those who have downloaded the 0.9.9 before 04/26 22h50 gmt - 1000 apologies - )